 Our previous research found that the current tests available to measure walking and balance problems in PD are not good enough to measure all these balance aspects at once.
 The current study aims to validate a new scale, called the “Movement Disorders Society Rating Scale: Postural Instability and Gait Difficulties (PIGD)”.
 This scale will measure walking, balance, posture, and fear of falling in people with PD.

-This study will involve one session that will take approximately 75 minutes to complete.
-During this visit you will be asked to perform some movement tasks of their limbs, as well as tasks that assess posture, balance, and walking.
-Some of the balance tasks will involve the researcher holding the person while you lean and then letting go, or briskly pulling on their shoulders to assess how well you recover your balance.
-Your goal will be to accomplish the movement tasks as quickly and safely as possible.
+This study involved one session that took approximately 75 minutes to complete.
+During this visit, patients were asked to perform some movement tasks involving their limbs, as well as tasks that assess posture, balance, and walking.
+Some of the balance tasks involved the researcher holding the person while allowing them to lean, and subsequently letting go, or briskly pulling on their shoulders to assess how well you recover your balance.
+The patient's goal will be to accomplish the movement tasks as quickly and safely as possible.

 QOL survey: Living with Parkinson’s quality of life survey